glygener/glycositeminer/README.md

 ### Step-10: making predictions
 We can now apply the models to all samples "$DATA_PATH/samples/samples_all.csv" to make predictions.
 The output of the command below is saved in "$DATA_PATH/predicted/predicted.csv".
 As reported in the paper, this file contains a total of $\color{red}{3118}$ predicted sites.
 This script also outputs stat files "$DATA_PATH/predicted/stats.txt" giving the number of sites predicted for each species.
+Since your cutoff values (in "$DATA_PATH/tuning/cutoff.json") can be slighly different from what has been reported in the manuscript, your numbers in "$DATA_PATH/predicted/stats.txt" can be slightly different from what has been reported in the manuscript.
 ```
 docker exec -t running_glycositeminer python make-predictions.py
 ```